liblaber/swagger-petstore-1.0.0-typescript-1.0.0/README.md

-# TestSdk TypeScript SDK 1.0.0
+# PetstoreClient TypeScript SDK 1.0.0

-Welcome to the TestSdk SDK documentation.
-This guide will help you get started with integrating and using the TestSdk SDK in your project.
+Welcome to the PetstoreClient SDK documentation.
+This guide will help you get started with integrating and using the PetstoreClient SDK in your project.

 ## Versions